Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Boredom and Little Mental Stimulation

-Your dog could probably be bored and needs some mental stimulation.
+Your dog could probably be bored and need some mental stimulation.
 It’s essential to play with your canine friend or take it for walks and exercise often.
 If the dog is not getting the recommended exercise, it could quickly get boring.

 You become the sole source of entertainment in the house, which makes them follow you around.
 If you keep the dog inside the house for long periods, the clinginess intensifies.